KatieHill-Fr-Gr/Re-Lux-frontend/README.md

 ## Timeframe

+#### Duration:
-Duration: 7 days
+ 7 days
+#### Team:
-Team: Joint project with Tony Rodriguez (TonyRod116 on GitHub)
+Joint project with Tony Rodriguez (TonyRod116 on GitHub)
+#### Contributions:
-Contributions: Developed React frontend with full CRUD operations for items, image uploads, checkout flow with Stripe integration, and main CSS layout (following the UI/UX design created in Figma)
+Developed React frontend with full CRUD operations for items, image uploads, checkout flow with Stripe integration, and UI/UX design

 ## About